Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 -  In project\realtek_amebapro2_v0_example\inc\platform_opts.h select
    the usage sensor.

--  For audio only example, use “cmake .. -G"Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=../toolchain.cmake -DEXAMPLE=media_framework”
+-  For audio only example, use "cmake .. -G"Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=../toolchain.cmake -DEXAMPLE=media_framework"
    to build up the project.

--  For video joined example, use “cmake .. -G"Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=../toolchain.cmake -DVIDEO_EXAMPLE=on” to
+-  For video joined example, use "cmake .. -G"Unix Makefiles" -DCMAKE_TOOLCHAIN_FILE=../toolchain.cmake -DVIDEO_EXAMPLE=on" to
    build up the project.

 -  Uncomment the example you want to execute.